Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: Regret Analysis

 \section{Regret Analysis}

 This section presents the main result of the paper -- a sublinear regret bound of the RL-LQ algorithm, Algorithm \ref{algo_rl-lq}.
 For that, we need to first examine the convergence property and convergence rate of the parameter \(\phi_{1,n}\), whose analysis forms the theoretical underpinning of the algorithm.
-Proofs of the results in this section are provided in Appendices \ref{section_convergence_app} and \ref{section_reget_app}.